RADS 5233 Administration in Radiology Evidence-based Project (3 credits)

 - All immunization records must be on file with the MSU Vinson Student Health Center.
 Contact the Vinson Student Health Center at (940) 397-4231 to start the paperwork (For external site selection only).

 - Liability insurance premium must be paid.
-To do this move to the top of this webpage and click on the gold box on the top left "Graduate Program Fees".
 Select your degree track and pay by credit card (For external site selection only).

 - The MSU EBP Course Instructor must approve and obtain the appropriate administrative documentation for the rotation site.